 Turn Rt onto 20th St and take next Rt onto Laurel Ave.

-Go 1 block towards ER entrance – turn Rt at the ER entrance and then left into parking garage-across from ER — Level P2
+Go one block towards ER entrance – turn Rt at the ER entrance and then left into parking garage-across from ER — Level P2

-Park on level P2 and take elevator to 2nd floor –
+Park on level P2 and take the elevator to 2nd floor –

-Turn left into hallway and take immediate right
+Turn left into the hallway and take an immediate right.